geonetwork/core-doc-sources/eng/developer/source/xml_services/services_general.rst

 Where:

-#.  **site**: A container for site information where the request will be forwarded.
+- **site**: A container for site information where the request will be forwarded.

-#.  **url**: Refers to the remote URL to connect to.
-Usually it points to a
-    GeoNetwork XML service but it can point to any XML service.
+- **url**: Refers to the remote URL to connect to.
+Usually it points to a GeoNetwork XML service but it can point to any XML service.

-#.  **type**: Its only purpose is to distinguish GeoNetwork nodes which use a different
+- **type**: If set to GeoNetwork then use GeoNetwork authentication schema.
-    authentication scheme.
-The value GeoNetwork refers to these nodes.
   Any other value, or if the element is missing, refers to a generic node.

-#.  **account**: This element is optional.
-If present, the provided credentials will be used to
-    authenticate to the remote site.
+- **account**: This element is optional.
+If present, the provided credentials will be used to authenticate to the remote site.

-#.  **params**: This is just a container for the request that must be executed remotely.
+- **params**: Container for the request parameters.

 Request for info from a remote server::